 Experience: Advantage: Plastic/Metal

 The uses of metal belt on spirals dates back to 1964 and are a known factor in the industry.
-That being said we at I J White have been using plastic belting since 1987 for certain applications.
-While there are various reasons why one material may be better than another, your application and temperature conditions is what makes the difference.
+We at I.J.
+White have been using plastic belting since 1987 for certain applications.
+While there are various reasons why one material may be better than another, your application and temperature conditions are what make the difference.

 Strength: Advantage: Plastic